SergioGasquez/dotfiles/InstallationGuide.md

 5. Verify that you can run `docker` commands without `sudo`.
 #### `qBitTorrent`
 1. Enable Search plugin: View > Search Engine
 2. Go to the Search tab.
-Search pluggins > Check for updates.
+Search plugins> Check for updates.
   1. Install any other plugin
 #### Vale Config in VS Code
 1. Clone the git repo with vale rules